canonical-web-and-design/tutorials.ubuntu.com/tutorials/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 ## Building the snap in a clean environment
 Duration: 5:00

-Travis CI executors are using Ubuntu 14.04, but are missing some kernel changes to be able to run snapcraft as a snap itself.
-Since they support Docker, we will use a snapcraft Docker container to build the snap.
+Travis CI uses a build environment based on Ubuntu 14.04, which is missing some requirements for running snapcraft.
+However, it does have support for Docker, so we will use a Docker container to build the snap.

 Before we build our snap in Travis CI’s executors, we need to make sure the snap builds correctly in a Docker container.

 Positive
 : **The need for a clean environment**
 When you build a snap on your machine, it could be using some dependencies that are already installed but you forgot to declare as `build-packages` in the snapcraft.yaml.
-This means that when somebody will try to build the same snap on a different machine, those undeclared packages could be missing and the build would fail.
+This means that when somebody tries to build the same snap on a different machine, those undeclared packages could be missing and the build would fail.
 A clean environment, such as a default Ubuntu 14.04 or 16.04 in a container, ensures reproducible builds.

-Let’s install docker, to get the same environment that Travis CI will use to build the snap:
+Let’s install Docker, to get the same environment that Travis CI will use to build the snap:

 ```bash